oceanprotocol/pdr-web/resources/terms.md

 \
 &nbsp;

-**3.4** We neither own nor control MetaMask, Coinbase, Celr, Google Chrome, the Oasis network, or any other third parties site, product, or service that you might access, visit, or use for the purpose of enabling you to use the various features of the Predictoor Portal.
+**3.4** We neither own nor control MetaMask, Coinbase, Celer, Google Chrome, the Oasis network, or any other third parties site, product, or service that you might access, visit, or use for the purpose of enabling you to use the various features of the Predictoor Portal.
 We will not be liable for the acts or omissions of any such third parties, nor will we be liable for any damage that you may suffer as a result of your transactions or any other interaction with any such third parties.

 \
 &nbsp;